instinctive/edu-advent-2024/src/day12.md

 Having found an unvisited position in region $k$, we mark it as visited and then take a look in all the [orthogonal neighbors](#orthogonal-neighbors).
 Some may be off the map, and some may not have the same plant.
-These will be fences round the region, which we add to the region.
+These will be fences around the region.

-Adjacent positions that are on the map and have the same plant are also part of this region, so we return them as the next positions to explore in the depth-first search.
+Adjacent positions that are on the map and have the same plant are part of this region, so we return them as the next positions to explore in the depth-first search.